mamedev/mame/docs/source/commandline/commandline-all.rst

     Controls initial window size in windowed mode.
 If it is set on, the window will initially be set to the maximum supported size when you start MAME.
-If it is turned off, the window will start out at the smallest supported size.
-    This option only has an effect when the -window option is used.
+If it is turned off, the window will start out at the closest possible size to the original size of the display; it will scale on only one axis where non-square pixels are used.
+This option only has an effect when the **-window** option is used.

     The default is ON (**-maximize**).